Serving High Achievers and Their Organizations

 Intersecting Excellence

-An Encouraging Reminder about Excellence
+An Encouraging and Compassionate Reminder about Excellence

 Assessing problems from only one angle yields incomplete and usually, inaccurate assumptions.
 Most outcomes in business and life result from a series of interactions and dependencies rather than dichotomous taxonomies and linear correlations.
 Sometimes trying to account for all factors of excellence can be overwhelming.
 We want a simple answer and a clear path forward.
 Yet, acknowledging complexity helps us to find solutions that work for the long game rather than shortcuts that taste sweet for a moment but leave us with a stomachache.